bitburner-official/bitburner-src/doc/FAQ.md

 - On Browser: Stick `?noScript` at the end of the URL
 - On Steam:
   - In the menu, "Reloads" -> "Reload & Kill All Scripts".
-  - If this does not work, when launching the game, use the kill all script options.
+  - If this does not work, when launching the game, use the kill all scripts option.

 ---

 ## Steam: Where is the save game located?

 To maintain compatibility with the web browser version, the save game is not stored as a file on your filesystem.
 It lives inside the localStorage of the WebKit instance.
-You may export the save (and should backup it!) in the option menu.
+Export the save (and back it up!) in the option menu.

 ---

 ## Steam: Game won't stop / Game is shown as "Running"

 Due to a limitation with the way Steam tracks the game, if you launch an external link (such as documentation), Steam may keep tracking the game as "Running" even after it is closed.
-You should simply have to close your web browser to fix this.
+Simply close the web browser to fix this.

 ---

 ## Steam: How do I get to the game files? <a name="game-files"></a>

-You can navigate to the game files by right-clicking the game in your library and then go into "Manage" -> "Browse Local Files".
-The game can be launched directly from that location, if you're having issues with Steam.
+Right-click the game in your Steam library, then go into "Manage" -> "Browse Local Files".
+The game can be launched directly from that location if you're having issues with Steam.

 ---